marianoguerra/closchema/README.md

 TODO
 ====

 The entire spec http://tools.ietf.org/html/draft-zyp-json-schema-03 is not implemented yet.
-I'll gradually support more features when needed.
+We'll gradually support more features when needed.